LionsAd/sqlpack/README.md

 ### Export Performance
 - Use `DataRowLimit` for large tables in development environments
-- Exclude unnecessary tables (logs, temp data) with `ExcludeTables`
+- For large or nonessential tables, prefer `SchemaOnlyTables` to export only schema (no data)
 - Run exports during off-peak hours
 - Consider network bandwidth between CI and database server